 BOYS NATION: Two Citizens will be selected to represent The American Legion Mountaineer Boys State at Boys Nation.
 This is the highest honor that can be bestowed upon a Citizen.
 Two alternates will be selected in case the main selectees are not able to attend.
-Only those Citizens who are elected to a state office, Speaker of the House, President of the Senate and each political party chairman are eligible for selection to attend Boys nation.
+Those Citizens who are elected to a state office are eligible for selection to attend Boys Nation.
 In extremely rare circumstances, the Boys Nation Selection Committee will consider a Citizen(s) who did not obtain one of the aforementioned positions, but who has excelled in all aspects of the program.
 Each candidate will be required to complete an application, as well as go through an interview.
 The Selection Committee will obtain input from the candidate's Counselors regarding the candidate's character and suitability for selection.
+Key attributes for a Boys Nation attendee include strong policy knowledge in domestic an world matters, strong debate skills, strong self-confidence, and strong love of country.